MicrosoftDocs/sdk-api/sdk-api-src/content/provider/nf-provider-provider-execmethod(parsedobjectpath_bstr_long_cinstance_cinstance_methodcontext).md

 <li>
 Set the output parameters in the <i>pOutParams</i> parameter, using the Set methods of the <a href="/windows/desktop/api/instance/nl-instance-cinstance">CInstance</a> class, such as <a href="/windows/desktop/api/instance/nf-instance-cinstance-setbyte">CInstance::SetByte</a> or <a href="/windows/desktop/api/instance/nf-instance-cinstance-setstringarray">CInstance::SetStringArray</a>.

 In addition to declaring the [out] properties as specified in the return declaration, you must also declare the return value for the method, as defined in the <b>ReturnValue</b> property.
-You do not have to declare a return value if if the return value is <b>void</b>.
+You do not have to declare a return value if the return value is <b>void</b>.

 </li>
 </ol>